posmikdc/posmikdc.github.io/_posts/2024-04-15-biostats-phd-admit.md

 I applied to the UChicago Data Science Ph.D. mostly because I was currently working at the UChicago Data Science Institute and I knew a good amount of the faculty.
 I applied to Masters only in Canada because (1) I was eligible for German government funding in Canada but not the U.S., (2) For personal reasons, and (3) Overall cost and quality of life.
 Additionally, I was a finalist for a full-ride leadership-based scholarship at McGill.

+You may also notice that I didn't apply to many other top-ranked departments.
+This is because I either found little research fit or (this was mostly the case) I didn't want to live wherever the school was located.
+I encourage you to not sweep this factor under the rug.

+I also had an internal ranking.
+The following factors were most important to me:

+- Substantial research in causal inference and networks: `#1 JHU`, `#2 Brown`, `#3 Yale` `#4 UW`
+- Location and access to nature: `#1 UW`, `#2 Berkeley`
+- Research fit with individual faculty: `#1 JHU, Berkeley, Brown, Yale`, `#2 Harvard`

 ### Preparation

 First things first, yes I did take the GRE.
 I performed slighly above average, but nothing outstanding.
 Overall, I found the GRE to be a colossal waste of time, money, and energy.
 If I could redo my application cycle, I would have opted to not take it and scratch the programs that require it off my list.
 After all, with all the evidence that is out there showing how the GRE puts marginalized students at a disadvantage, merely requiring the GRE is a huge red flag for me.